 With the help of IValueConverter, you can apply custom logic to a binding.
 The converter allows you to convert the value of the bound property to another value or to even another type.
-For more information and an example, see the IValueConverter Interface MSDN article.
+For more information, see the IValueConverter Interface MSDN article.

-The Silverlight framework supports a commanding input mechanism whose purpose is to separate the logic that executes the command from the object that invokes the command.
+The WPF framework supports a commanding input mechanism whose purpose is to separate the logic that executes the command from the object that invokes the command.
 The most common use of commands is the avoid using events and code-behind.
 Instead, the command and its logic are defined in the view model and then bound to the visual element in the UI.
-For more information, see the ICommandInterface MSDN article and the
+For more information, see the Commanding Overview MSDN article.

-Silverlight styling and templating refer to a suite of features that allows an application to create visually compelling applications in a standardized way.
-With Silverlight you can use styles and templates in order to customize control behavior and appearance.
+WPF styling and templating refer to a suite of features that allows an application to create visually compelling applications in a standardized way.
 For more information, see the Styles and Templates MSDN article.

 The style selector provides a way to apply different styles based on custom logic.
 For more information, see the StyleSelector Class MSDN article.